grommet/grommet/src/js/components/Box/README.md

 **animation**

-Animation effect(s) to use. 'duration' and 'delay' should be in milliseconds.
+Animation effect(s) to use.
+      'duration' and 'delay' should be in milliseconds.
+      'jiggle' and 'pulse' types are intended for small elements, like icons.

 ```
 fadeIn
 fadeOut
+jiggle
+pulse
 slideUp
 slideDown
 slideLeft